History and Development; young - growing - connected

 The department has grown not only thanks to new professorships and collaborators, but it has further broadened its offer through collaborative efforts with other universities both within and beyond Switzerland.
 The relatively high proportion of external lecturers has helped develop strong links to practitioners and with the Universities of Zurich, Berne and St. Gallen.
 Furthermore, since the fall semester 2008 renowned lecturers from the European University Institute (EUI) in Florence and the Social Science Research Center in Berlin have taught courses in Lucerne.

 The first programme established at the department was a Bachelor in Political Science – which can be studied in Lucerne both as a major and as a minor.
 Furthermore, the Political Science department has become strongly involved in both Society and Communication Sciences (Gesellschafts- und Kommunikationswissenschaften) and Cultural Studies (Kulturwissenschaften) programmes.
 In the fall semester 2009, the Master programme World Society and Global Governance (Weltgesellschaft und Weltpolitik) was established under the aegis of the department.
-In addition, a dual-degree Master programme is currently being organised together with a Canadian university.
+In the fall semester of 2018, the Dual-Degree Master's program started in cooperation with Carleton University in Ottawa, Canada.

 Academic Profile; international perspectives - excellency - fundamental and practice-related research